riavinod/new-site/_posts/2018-08-31-bottle_caps_arent_optimisers.md

 [There are 4 levels of protein structure:](https://www.khanacademy.org/science/biology/macromolecules/proteins-and-amino-acids/a/orders-of-protein-structure)
 1. **Primary:** sequence of amino acids (also called residues)
 2. **Secondary:** refers to local folded structures that form within a polypeptide due to interactions between atoms of the backbone.
 (The backbone just refers to the polypeptide chain apart from the R groups – so all we mean here is that secondary structure does not involve R group atoms.)
-3. **The overall three-dimensional structure of a polypeptide is called its tertiary structure.
-The tertiary structure is primarily due to interactions between the R groups of the amino acids that make up the protein.**
+3. **Tertiary:**The overall three-dimensional structure of a polypeptide is called its tertiary structure.
+The tertiary structure is primarily due to interactions between the R groups of the amino acids that make up the protein.
-4. **Quaternanry:** Some proteins are made up of multiple polypeptide chains, also known as subunits.
+4. **Quaternary:** Some proteins are made up of multiple polypeptide chains.

 On chains: A protein can have multiple polypeptide chains.
 Each chain has its own set of amino acids, assembled in a particular order (a primary sequence).